Chapter Ten · Financial Literacy

 Charity, gifts, or invest

 A simplified version of the adult 50/30/20 rule.
 The high savings rate (50%) takes advantage of the child's long time horizon.
-As the child enters their teen years, the "give" category can shift to "invest" for kids learning about markets.
+As they enter their teen years, the "give" category can shift to "invest" for kids learning about markets.

 FDIC Money Smart